StackVista/stackstate-docs/configure/logging/linux-logs.md

 ```

 {% hint style="info" %}
 From StackState v1.15.0, the version of Elasticsearch used by StackState changed.
 Elasticsearch logs are now saved in `./elasticsearch7`.
-The old `./elasticsearch` subdirectory can be removed to free some disk space.
+You can remove the old `./elasticsearch` subdirectory to free some disk space.
 {% endhint %}

 ## Log files